Research Awards

 Information on suitability, eligible research and nomination procedures

 The purpose of the foundation according to § 2 para.
-2 of the Foundation’s statutes is the regular award of a research prize for research projects already published or submitted for publication, in particular with regard to the causes of gambling addiction and its control as well as with regard to consumer protection to achieve the gambling objectives in § 1 of the State Treaty on the Regulation of Gambling in Germany of 1.
+2 of the foundation’s statutes is the regular awarding of a research prize for research projects already published or submitted for publication, in particular with regard to the causes of gambling addiction and its fight against it as well as with regard to consumer protection to achieve the objectives under gambling law in § 1 of the State Treaty on the New Regulation of Gambling in Germany of 1.
 July 2021 in its current version, whereby the research project includes and takes into account the experience and acceptance of gambling customers.

 A. Eligibility for Nomination